-We will do matters of insurance all together in the orientation weeks!
+We can do matters of insurance together in the orientation weeks if you like!

 As a PhD-student, you usually receive a salary from the department, where you perform your PhD project.
 In this case you are not only a student, but also an employee.
 That means, you have to sign a working contract and get in contact with our "Personalabteilung".
 Here, your supervisor in your department will help you.

 Alternatively you receive a scholarship from the respective program or the supervisor.
 In this case you have only the student’s status.